ericruiz-developer/docker-advanced/network/README.md

 The focus here is to understand the common types of networks you can create in Docker.
 How and when to use them, along with how they relate to Docker Compose.

-Expect to be familiar with:
+Expect to become familiar with:
 * Bridge network
 * Host network
 * Network in Docker Compose